Atlas975/Notes/DistributedSystems/Remote_invocation.md

 - **Exactly once**: atomic version of at most, procedure carried out completely or not at all

+## Remote method invocation
+- Uses interfaces to specify remote object, an object needs to implement this interface before it can be advertised for remote access.
+Allows the client to use the object through the interface
+- Advertisement and lookup for remote objects done through the RMI registry (**rmiregistery**), this registry usually runs on same host as server but doesn't need to
+- RMI can be handled by middleware such as Java RMI and REST
 ## Basic RMI procedure

 ![[Pasted image 20231025001513.png|550|550]]